thenexthub/Codira/docs/AccessControlInStdlib.md

 # Scope and introduction

-This document defines the policy for applying access control modifiers and related naming conventions for the Swift standard library and overlays.
+This document defines the policy for applying access control modifiers and related naming conventions for the Codira standard library and overlays.

-In this document, \"stdlib\" refers to the core standard library and overlays for system frameworks written in Swift.
+In this document, \"stdlib\" refers to the core standard library and overlays for system frameworks written in Codira.

-Swift has four levels of access control — `private`, `fileprivate`, `internal` and `public`.
+Codira has four levels of access control — `private`, `fileprivate`, `internal` and `public`.
 As currently implemented, access control is only concerned with API-level issues, not ABI.
 The stdlib does not have a stable ABI, and is compiled in \"non-resilient\" mode with inlining into user code; thus,